 The 4 Hour Workweek is in the freaking water supply

 And there’s something to be said for that.
 Sure, the Tim Ferriss wheel spins like crazy.
-I mean, the guy lists one of his accomplishments as being named ‘self-promoter of the year’.
-But I’m deeply fond of him and appreciative of his work, even if he gets a bit carried away now and again.
+I mean, the dude lists one of his accomplishments as being named ‘self-promoter of the year’.
+But I’m deeply fond of him and incredibly appreciative of his work, even if he gets a bit carried away now and again.

 I think we have to take the Bruce Lee approach here.

 No-one is better at this than Tim himself.
 He’s a bit of a mad scientist; stitching together bits and pieces from all over the place, combining it with his own experiments, and breathing life into the resulting creation.
-Sure, the thing that climbed off the operating table 10 years ago had a couple of manky rotten bits.
+Sure, the thing that climbed off the operating table 10 years ago had a couple of manky bits.
 With the benefit of hindsight, maybe Tim would have assembled it a little differently.
 The important thing is that the monster is greater than the sum of any of its individual parts.
-I, for one, am glad he created it.
+I, for one, am very glad he created it.

 Note: The public library will loan you these books for free.
 If you’d rather buy them, use the links below to send a few pennies to support this site, at no extra cost to you (read more here).
 No, this is not my secret muse strategy; just a way to recoup some hosting expenses.